-Namahage Folk Ritual
+Namahage Folk Ritual in Japan

 This frightening act comes from the wish that the children will earn good grades in school, succeed in society and thus be happy in the years to come.
-Each homeowner entertains the Namahage with sake and sailfin sandfish (caught off the coast of Akita Prefecture) while praising his spouse and children in order to protect them from the frightful visitor.
-Also, on January 3, Saitou-sai (Festival) is held at Manshin Shrine, which boasts a history of about 900 years.
-In the vicinity of the shrine, a fire is lit and mochi (pounded rice cakes, also known as goma mochi) are roasted; they are offered to the Namahage, descended from the mountaintop as the gods’ messenger, and a prayer is said for the village’s peace and crop prosperity.
+Each homeowner entertains the Namahage with sake and sailfin sandfish (caught off the coast of Akita Prefecture).
+The husband then praises his spouse and children in order to protect them from the frightful visitor.
+Also, on January 3, Saitou-sai (Festival) begins at Manshin Shrine, which boasts a history of about 900 years.
+In the vicinity of the shrine, a fire is lit and mochi (pounded rice cakes, aka goma mochi) are roasted.
+They are offered to the Namahage, descended from the mountaintop as the gods’ messenger, and a prayer is said for the village’s peace and crop prosperity.

 Goshado: 30min bus ride from Oga Station (JR Oga Line) by bus